dylanjustice/gatsby-resume/src/pages/index.md

 address: Mechanicsburg, PA
 objectives:

-- Proven expertise in developing high quality software solutions and leading very effective engineering teams.
+- Proven expertise in developing high quality software solutions in a variety of technology stacks and leading very effective engineering teams.
 - Demonstrated passion for improving processes for people, driven by technology.
 Complex problems don't necessarily call for complex solutions, and simple solutions can be game-changing, cost-saving strategies.
 - A team leader who prioritizes team efficiency through continuous improvement practices.
 Reducing lead times through automation, cloud infrastructure and superior and human systems.
-- Well spoken and polished communication skills, best suited for collaboration within focused teams and clients interesting in exceeding goals.
+- Well spoken and polished communication skills, best suited for collaboration within focused teams and clients interested in exceeding goals.

 skills: